IntuitDeveloper/intuit-api-docs/docs/graphql-concepts/mutation.md

 ## Mutation

 Mutation is the GraphQL concept used to modify data on the server.
+This includes creates, updates, or deletion of data.
 Think of it as a POST, PUT or DELETE operation in the REST API world, **but remember - GraphQL requests are always POST calls**.

 As an example, here is a simple GraphQL mutation that would create an employer deduction: